joar/cbstats/README.md

 ------------

 1.	`pip install cbstats` or `pip install cbstats --upgrade`, or, to install from this source `python3 setup.py install`
-2. To get a grip of the library, to something like this:
+2. Use the python `help` function to get a description of the package.

 		$ python3
 		Python 3.1.3 (r313:86834, Nov 28 2010, 10:01:07)